Chilean National Museum of Natural History: Exhibits and collections

-The oldest mummies in the world are found in the museum, being around 7400 years old (2000 years older than their Egyptian counterparts).
-Fifteen of them were put into a CAT scan in late 2016.
-Scientists hope to learn more about the mummification process used by the Chinchorro people of Chile.
-The 15 mummies were women and children and scientists note that different preservation techniques were used.
+The oldest mummies in the world are held in the museum, around 7400 years old (2000 years older than their Egyptian counterparts).
+Fifteen of them were subjected to CAT scans in late 2016, with scientists hoping to learn more about the mummification process used by the Chinchorro people of Chile.
+The 15 mummies had been women and children upon whom different preservation techniques were used.

-A collection of molluscs from Chile and other parts of the world is present in the museum.
-The collection has been assembled since the beginning of the study of the natural history of Chile.
+A collection of molluscs from Chile and other parts of the world is held in the museum.
+The collection dates to the beginning of the study of the natural history of Chile.
 Juan I. Molina collected 11 species of molluscs in 1782.
 French zoologists published studies of the molluscs in Chile in the 1800s.
-In 1853, Rodulfo A. Philippi (a German doctor) was hired as a naturalist by the Chilean government and was appointed director and curator of the Museum.
-As of 2003, the mollusc collection was being organized and catalogued, taking into account various donations and exchanges made by Philippi until the end of his term in 1897.
-Philippi's son Federico Philippi served as director of the museum from 1897 to 1910.
-Medical doctor Eduardo Moore was director from 1910 to 1927.
-Civil engineer Ricardo Latcham served as director from 1928 to 1943.
-Naturalist Enrique Gigoux was director from 1943 to 1948.
+As of 2003, the mollusc collection was being organized and catalogued, including donations and exchanges made by director Philippi until the end of his term in 1897.
 Geologist Humberto Fuenzalida was director from 1949 to 1963; his tenure was marked by a grand expansion at the museum, with the formation of the malacology laboratory under tutelage of professor Nibaldo Bahamonde.

 Marine fossils from the late Miocene and the early Pliocene were quarried from marine sandstone deposits on the north-central coast of Chile in the early 1990s and added to the museum's collection shortly thereafter.